sohampawar98/cpp-practice/README.md

 # C++ Practice

-This repository contains my C++ learning programs. and other some projects
+This repository contains my C++, python learning programs. and other some projects
 Created by Soham Pawar.